Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 The Life and Death of Colonel Blimp (1943, UK), 163 minutes, D: Michael Powell, Emeric Pressburger

+Powell and Pressburger's satirical character study was a controversial wartime film that angered Winston Churchill for its portrait of a 'fuddy-duddy' 40 year career soldier, in the character of rotund Clive Candy (Roger Livesey).
+"Colonel Blimp" in the film's title referred to a 1930s English cartoon character, not a real personage.
+The Technicolor film that satirized the British military establishment used the name of Sir David Low's comic strip, The Life and Death of Colonel Blimp.
 Although completed in 1943, this film was not released for showing in the US until 1945, because it was banned for export from Britain due to its critical portrayal of staid British patriotism.
-It is a memorable satire about the reminiscences of a staunch, rigid traditional British soldier/officer Clive Candy (Roger Livesey) as he looks back on his life through three wars - the Boer War, World War I, and World War II.
-During the course of his life, dedicated to the king and his country through changing times, he meets and loves three women, Edith Hunter / Barbara Wynne / Johnny Cannon (all played by Deborah Kerr in a very versatile role).
+The film told about the reminiscences of staunch, rigid traditional British soldier/officer Clive Candy as he looked back on his life through three wars - the Boer War, World War I, and World War II.
+He still maintained outdated notions about how to be a gentlemanly soldier and conduct war by following the rules, unable to adapt to the methods and realities of modern warfare.
+During his life, Candy kept a friendship with his German counterpart - a former German soldier Theo Kretschmar-Schuldorff (Anton Walbrook).
+During the course of his life, dedicated to the king and his country through changing times, he also met and loved three women: Edith Hunter / Barbara Wynne / Johnny Cannon (all played by Deborah Kerr in a very versatile role).

 Madame Curie (1943), 124 minutes, D: Mervyn LeRoy